-Treating oppositional defiant disorder generally involves several types of psychotherapy and training for your child — as well as for you and your co-parent.
+Treating oppositional defiant disorder generally involves several types of psychotherapy and training for your child — as well as for parents.
 Treatment often lasts several months or longer.

+Medications alone generally aren't used for ODD unless another disorder co-exists.
 If your child has co-existing conditions, particularly ADHD, medications may help significantly improve symptoms.
-However, medications alone generally aren't used for ODD unless another disorder co-exists.

 The cornerstones of treatment for ODD usually include: